 The material contained on ADA.org is offered as information only and not as practice, financial, accounting, legal or other professional advice.
 Users need to consult their own professional advisors for such advice.

 Information on ADA.org provided as assistance for users making clinical decisions regarding the clinical care of their patients cannot substitute for the individual judgment brought to each clinical situation by the patient's dentist.
-As with all clinical reference resources, they reflect the science of dentistry at the time of their development, but they should be used with the clear understanding that continued research may result in new knowledge or recommendations.
+As with all clinical reference resources, they reflect what the ADA believed to be the science of dentistry at the time of their development, but they should be used with the clear understanding that continued research may result in new knowledge or recommendations.

 The ADA does not necessarily endorse the non-ADA resources that may appear or otherwise be referenced on ADA.org, and makes no representation or warranties about the products or services they may provide.